-NCP means the number of ballot papers counted for the former MLA at the count at which he or she became successful that did not specify a next available preference.
+NCP means the number of ballot papers counted for the former MLA at the count at which the former MLA became successful that did not specify a next available preference.

 TV means the transfer value of a ballot paper when counted at that count for the purpose of allotting count votes to the former MLA.